UKPLab/CARE/content-server/README.md

 ### Installation for Development

-This will run the main development code locally in addition to some docker container (i.e., PostgreSQL).
+This will run the main development code locally.
 (Note: The first run will take some time...)

     make dev     # Build everything and start content-server

-Here the Hypothesis Server should be running.
+Also the Hypothesis Server should be running.
-You can either start the docker container with

-    make h_server_docker

-or build a local environment with in an extra console (in directory content-server):
+You can start it with (in an additional terminal in directory content-server):

     make h_server

+It will start some docker container (i.e., PostgreSQL), as well as the h_server in dev mode.

 ## Setting up hypothesis server
+Note: To set these settings, the Hypothesis Server must be running!
+In case of doubt you can use `make services`.

 ### Short way
 1. Change Environment Variables in Makefile